filixgator/Redes_de_Computadoras/Proyects/TCP_UDP/README.md

 ```
 sudo apt-get install dnsmasq hostapd
 ```
+When a file needs to be edited, add the following commands before the path of the file `sudo nano`.

 Yet, a standalone network needs to be configured for the Raspberry Pi to act as a server, it needs to have a static IP Address.

-The dhcpcd file needs to be configured with the static IP Address `sudo nano /etc/dhcpcd.conf` and at the end of the file edit it with the following:
+The dhcpcd file needs to be configured with the static IP Address `/etc/dhcpcd.conf` and at the end of the file edit it with the following:
 ```
 interface wlan0
   static ip_address=10.0.0.1/24